hjertefolger/Cursor-Azure-GPT-5/README.md

 2. Ensure the toggles for both options are **on**, as shown in the previous image.

 3. Add the custom models called exactly `gpt-high`, `gpt-medium`, and `gpt-low`, as shown in the previous image.
+You can also create `gpt-minimal` for minimal reasoning effort.
 You don't need to remove other models.

 <details>
 <summary>Additional steps if you face this error: